HenriqueSilverio/wp-like-system/README.md

 # WP Like System

 **Contributors:** HenriqueSilverio
-**Tags:** Like, Rating, Post
+**Tags:** like, dislike, rating, post
 **Requires at least:** 3.0
 **Tested up to:** 3.8
-**Stable tag:** 1.0.0
+**Stable tag:** 1.1.0
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 Rating system for posts, based on Facebook likes.
 Its not dependent of Facebook.
-Works with WordPress only.

 ## Description